Marital or civil partnership status harmonised standard

 Deriving same or opposite sex marital or civil partnership status

-It is possible to derive same-sex or opposite-sex marital or civil partnership status by analysing and combining marital or civil partnership status data and data collected with the sex and gender harmonisation guidance or household relationships harmonised standard.
+It is possible to derive same-sex or opposite-sex marital or civil partnership status by analysing and combining marital or civil partnership status data and data collected with the sex harmonisation guidance or household relationships harmonised standard.
 It is only possible to derive same-sex or opposite-sex marital or civil partnership status if the partners live together.
 However, for example, if a person is in a civil partnership, but their partner works away and are living elsewhere, it will not be possible to derive their partner’s sex.

 The household relationships harmonised standard helps determine the relationships that the respondent has with the other people in their household.
 As an example, if we know a respondent identifies their sex as male and reports living with another person who is their civil partner, who is also identified as being male, it can be inferred that the respondent is in a same-sex civil partnership.